JoshuaEspinoza/News/README.md

 # News Website - A simple and elegant news page.

-This page, developed using React and Material-UI (Mui), provides users with a personalized experience by requesting news according to their preferences.
+This page, developed using React and Material-UI(MUI), provides users with a personalized experience by requesting news according to their preferences.

 ## Table of contents